US economy won't get back to 'normal' anytime in the near future: John Layfield

 Layfield said because of the way American businesses are reopening in their states -- at half capacity or sometimes less -- the "best-case scenario" for the economy is markedly changed from even just six months ago.

-"I mean, you tell a restaurant before this virus hit, 'We're going to let you open up in about three months.
+"I mean, you tell a restaurant before this virus hit, 'we're going to let you open up in about three months.
 Right?
 [And,] close you down first.
 We'll let you open up at 50 percent.
 And your bar either can't be open or you're going to have to have all your customers six feet apart,'" he remarked.
 "That bar owner, [the] restaurant owner will tell you they can't stay in business at those numbers."

 "That's [the] best-case scenario when we come back," Layfield added.
-"So, to me, I think...it's good that the economy is opening back up.
+"So, to me, I think... it's good that the economy is opening back up.
 But, I think the expectation... is a tad bit unrealistic that we're not going to open up and see the normal that we had back in December, January, when we had a pretty good economy."

 Rosenthal interjected, noting that Americans might be confused looking at the thousands of protesters marching city streets against the death of George Floyd, but simultaneously being told they cannot reopen their livelihoods due to health restrictions.

-"It sounds like in your mind you're saying, 'Well, some businesses are going to, you know, keep these modifications even if other segments of society respond to react differently,'" she told Layfield.
+"It sounds like in your mind you're saying, 'well, some businesses are going to, you know, keep these modifications even if other segments of society respond to react differently,'" she said to Layfield.

 "I think they will," he replied.